cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 - `templates.settings.gomplate.datasources` - a map of [Gomplate Datasource](https://docs.gomplate.ca/datasources) definitions:

-  - The keys of the map are the datasource names, which are used in `Go` templates in Atmos stack manifests.
+  - The keys of the map are the datasource names (aliases), which are used in `Go` templates in Atmos stack manifests.
     For example:

     ```yaml